-To be considered for a FoodCorps service member position, you must:
+To be considered for a FoodCorps member position, you must:

-- Be 18 years or older by the start of your service term - Be a legal, permanent resident of the United States - Hold a high school diploma, GED or equivalent at the start of service
+- Be 18 years or older by the start of your term - · Be a legal, permanent resident of the United States - Hold a high school diploma, GED or equivalent at the start of the term

-Individual service positions differ by location.
+Individual positions differ by location.
 There may be additional requirements, such as language proficiencies and access to a vehicle, depending on the site to which you apply.